oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ToshySMUT.md

 CeRNY is slightly offended by ToshySMUT's behavior, but does understand why he is this way.
 She does not take real offense, just some slight offense.

+## Trivia

+- I have seen something that looked like him IRL few times.

 #airconditioner